 This office coordinates and supervises all activities related to research projects and development endeavors.
 It issues calls for research proposals for evaluation and follow-up.
-It edits, publishes and distributes the PALMA Research Journal (PRJ) and carries a plan for book publications covering old manuscripts and contemporary writings in the different disciplines related to the programs offered by the University.
+It carries a plan for book publications covering old manuscripts and contemporary writings in the different disciplines related to the programs offered by the University.
 It has established the archives of research projects and seminar or conference presentations, locally and overseas, prepared by all NDU full-time faculty members.
+The Office coordinates with the newly established research centers, namely: the Lebanese Emigration Research Center (LERC), the Water, Energy and Environment Research Center (WEERC), the Center for Digitization and Preservation (CDP), and the Lebanese Center for Research and Studies (LCRS).

 The development responsibilities cover the coordination with the Alumni Association in Lebanon and abroad.
-It also keeps strong relationships with the NDU-USA Organization established in February 2001 with two Chapters: one in Detroit and another in Washington D.C.
+It also keeps strong relationships with the NDU-USA Organization established in February 2001 with three Chapters: Washington D.C., Detroit and Connecticut.